BestTimesToVisit.com Logo

 cultural

-Stroll through the UNESCO World Heritage-listed historic inner city of Paramaribo, marveling at the unique blend of Dutch colonial and tropical architectural styles.
-Look for the iconic wooden buildings, especially the Presidential Palace and the St. George's Cathedral, and soak in the vibrant atmosphere of the capital.
+Stroll through the UNESCO World Heritage historic inner city of Paramaribo, marveling at the unique blend of Dutch colonial and tropical architectural styles.
+Look for the iconic wooden buildings, especially the Presidential Palace and the former Ministry of Finance, and consider a guided walking tour to uncover hidden courtyards and local stories.

 River Safari on the Commewijne River